-Today’s experiment is gonna be a bit controversial.
-Most don’t want to talk about this and those that do either love it or hate it.
+Today’s Social Media Lab experiment is going to be controversial.
+Most social media managers don’t want to talk about this topic, and those who do talk about it either love it or hate it.

-That’s what we’ll aim to test in this experiment.
+We’ll aim to test that in this experiment.

-Some hate this method, while others depend on it solely to grow:
+Some social marketers hate this method, while others depend on it solely to grow:

 “We have been using Instagram automation for years with much success.
 We have proven that the follow/unfollow strategy is one of the most effective ways to gain Instagram followers.
 As an example, one account that we help managed grew to 90k+ followers in just under a year with this method.” – WorkMacro

-In order to do this I’ll try a program for Instagram and Twitter to see how they work and let it do the heavy lifting.
+For this experiment, I’ll try a program for Instagram and Twitter to see how they work and let it do the heavy lifting.

-I won’t however be naming these programs or providing screenshots from them, as I don’t want YOU connecting to them and risking your account.
-We’ll take that risk for you instead and then let you decide if it’s something you want to do.
+I won’t, however, be naming these programs or providing screenshots from them.
+I don’t want YOU connecting to them and risking your account.
+We’ll take that risk for you instead then let you decide whether it’s something you want to do.

 Some accounts I have had running the programs longer than the others.

-The @agorapulse and @scottayres are pretty obvious as to who they belong to. @thesmbuzz is a secondary Twitter account of mine for a blog and podcast I was had (and sometimes still post to).
-I am however active on Twitter with it.
+The @agorapulse and @scottayres are obvious as to who they belong to. @thesmbuzz is my secondary Twitter account for a blog and podcast I had (and sometimes still post to).
+I am, however, active on Twitter with it.

 The @spacewalkctx account on Instagram is my local business account and has been active for a few years.
 The @gracebiblegatesville is the Instagram account for the church I attend, and I do some social media for.

-All of the accounts used were established and actively posting before, during and after the tests.
+All the accounts used were established and actively posting before, during and after the tests.

-Although I was doing all of this for a test I also wanted to do it like anyone else would and to increase engagement on the accounts.
+I also wanted to go about following/unfollowing like anyone else would (not just strictly for this test) and to increase engagement on the accounts.

 @Agorapulse: Followed users that had tweeted certain hashtags